-Being a pilot is very selective and will require you to excel in the areas of physical fitness, GPA, Air Force Officer Qualifying Test, medical physical and performance in ROTC.
+Being a pilot is very selective and will require you to excel in the areas of physical fitness, GPA, Air Force Officer Qualifying Test, medical physical and performance in AFROTC.
 You will also take some additional tests to measure your aptitude to be a pilot.
 You can become a pilot regardless of your academic major.
-Having a private pilot license will help you become a pilot, but it is in no way required.
+Having a private pilots license will help you become a pilot, but it is in no way required.

 Will I have to do physical fitness training?

 Physical fitness is very important in both the active duty Air Force and cadet life.
 You are required to attend our physical training (PT) sessions on a regular basis.
 You will also be required to take a physical fitness assessment (PFA) each semester.
 You must pass the PFA to be eligible for scholarships, field training, and to commission.
 We encourage our new cadets to be physically fit when they first arrive.
 Your next step should be to prepare yourself physically so that you’ll be ready for our rigorous workout program.
 See some of our sample workouts here.